Mirei124/Mirei124/src/content/blog/markdown-style-guide.md

 ---
-title: 'Markdown Style Guide'
+title: "Markdown Style Guide"
-description: 'Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.'
+description: "Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro."
-pubDate: 'Jun 19 2024'
+pubDate: "Jun 19 2024"
-heroImage: '../../assets/blog-placeholder-1.jpg'
+heroImage: "/blog-placeholder-1.jpg"
+tags: ["markdown", "style"]
+category: "技术向"
 ---

 Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.